abhinavpandeyap/Net-Banking/README.md

 # Objective
-Our objective is to create a Net-Banking Application.
+Our objective is to create a Net-Banking Application for Transflower Learning Pvt.
+Ltd.